locustio/locust/docs/increase-performance.rst

 uses `geventhttpclient <https://github.com/gwik/geventhttpclient/>`_ instead.
 It provides a very similar API and uses significantly less CPU time, sometimes increasing the maximum number of requests per second on a given hardware by as much as 5x-6x.

-It is impossible to say what your particular hardware can handle, but in a best case scenario a test using FastHttpUsers will be able to do close to 5000 requests per second per core, instead of around 850 for HttpUser (tested on a 2018 MacBook Pro i7 2.6GHz).
-In reality your results may vary, and you'll see smaller gains if your load tests also do other CPU-intensive things.
+It is impossible to say what your particular hardware can handle, using your particular test plan.
+But in a *best case scenario* (doing small requests inside a `while True`-loop) FastHttpUser will be able to do 16000 requests per second per core, instead of around 4000 for HttpUser (tested on a 2021 MacBook Pro M1 MAX using Python 3.11).
+Your results may vary, and you'll see smaller gains if your load tests do CPU-intensive things apart from just making requests.

 .. note::

     As long as your load generator CPU is not overloaded, FastHttpUser's response times should be almost identical to those of HttpUser.
-It is not "faster" in that sense.
-And of course, it cannot speed up the system you are testing.
+It does not make individual requests faster.

 How to use FastHttpUser
 ===========================